 Qualifications & experience

 In addition to running a private practice in central and south London, I have worked as a counsellor with Mind in Camden's Minor Tranquilliser Project in north London.
 This project offered specialised support for those struggling with benzodiazepine addiction and associated difficulties.

-Originally from Melbourne, Australia, my background is in writing and editing.
-I have had articles published in Self & Society and the Zen journal Hazy Moon.
+Originally from Melbourne, Australia, I have been based in London since the mid 1980s.
+My background is in writing and editing.
+In the recent past I've had therapy-related articles published in Self & Society and the Zen journal Hazy Moon.